 Next plc has done a seriously impressive job for shareholders over the last decade.
 The company has increased sales, earnings and dividends consistently through the recession.
 The share price has gone from just over 700p in 2002 to more than 3,500p today.
 That’s a gain of around 400%, without counting dividends.

-What’s most impressive I think is that the company sells clothing on the high street; a very difficult business.
+What’s most impressive, I think, is that the company sells clothing on the high street, which is a very difficult business.

 Here’s a chart which gives a slightly clearer idea of what the company has managed to do.